 Let’s say that you take a distribution from your retirement plan early.
 With most retirement plans, that means the day you turn 59 ½.
-If you do, you’ll probably get slapped with a 10 percent early distribution tax above and beyond any regular income taxes you may owe on the money.
+If you do, you’ll get slapped with a 10 percent early distribution tax.
+This tax is above and beyond any regular income taxes you may owe on the money.

-“That extra 10 percent might be called a tax, but it looks and feels like a penalty,” explains the NOLO team.
+“That extra 10 percent will be called a tax.
+But it looks and feels like a penalty,” explains the NOLO team.
 “In fact, the early distribution tax is the cornerstone of the government’s campaign to encourage us to save for retirement — or put another way, to discourage us from plundering our savings before our golden years.”

 “Of course, it’s generally a bad idea to dip into your retirement plan early except in extraordinary circumstances,” they add.
 “But when using your retirement funds is your only option, it’s good to know that there are several ways to avoid the extra 10 percent tax on early distributions.